Cathy N. Davidson

 Topics

 It was once widely understood that a college education is the ultimate pathway to upward mobility and a better future all around.
-But college application rates are dwindling; think piece after think piece ponders whether college is still “worth it;” and one of the driving factors of increasing college dropout rates is that students no longer see how what they’re learning connects to a better life outside the classroom.
-And it’s no wonder—the college structure has not changed in centuries.
+But college application rates are dwindling; tuition soars while public funding withers; think piece after think piece ponders whether college is still “worth it;” and campuses are in political turmoil.
+One of the driving factors of increasing college dropout rates is that students no longer see how what they’re learning connects to a better life outside the classroom.
+And it’s no wonder—the college structure has not changed in over a century.
 Renowned innovative thought leader in higher education Cathy Davidson is here to guide the much-needed revolution at your institution.
-Backed by scientific research and case studies that provide proof of concept, Davidson advises audiences on the benefits of active learning over traditional learning, how to navigate teaching in our new AI-powered world, and why we must redefine both student and faculty success to ensure we’re preparing students for the ever-changing future of work.
+Backed by scientific research and case studies (including initiatives that she has led) that provide proof of concept, Davidson advises audiences on leading constructive change during times of destruction in higher education.
+She emphasizes the benefits of active learning over traditional learning, how to navigate teaching in our new AI-powered world, and why we must redefine both student and faculty success to ensure we’re preparing students for the ever-changing future of work.

 Show more